btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 38.3 20170523 =

+* Fix: Allow Broadcast to be activated on a single install.
+* Fix: Check for plugin existence before trying to extract info for system info tab and debug dumps.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/slider-revolution/">Slider Revolution</a> adds support for the <a href="https://revolution.themepunch.com/">Slider Revolution</a> plugin.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/jetpack/">Jetpack</a> adds support for <a href="https://wordpress.org/plugins/jetpack/">Automattic's Jetpack plugin</a>.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/user-role-sync/">User Role Sync</a> sync user roles between blogs.
+* New snippet: <a href="https://broadcast.plainviewplugins.com/snippet/do-not-broadcast-a-taxonomy/">Do not broadcast a taxonomy</a> shows how to prevent a taxonomy from being broadcasted.
+* New snippet: <a href="https://broadcast.plainviewplugins.com/snippet/remove-access-to-a-blog/">Remove access to a blog</a> shows how to remove access for a user to a blog, to prevent the blog from being shown in the broadcast meta box.

 = 38.2 20170428 =